ppetrovtv/pine_script_docs/source/essential/Bar_states_Built-in_variables_barstate.rst

    ``false`` otherwise.
 The next data update will be an opening update of a new bar [#isconfirmed]_.

 All historical bars are considered *new* bars.
 That is because of the fact that the script receives them in a sequential order from the oldest to the newer ones.
-For bars that update in real-time, a bar is considered new only at the opening tick of this bar.
+For bars that update in realtime, a bar is considered new only at the opening tick of this bar.

 Here is an example of a script using ``barstate.*`` variables::